 CHRISTUS Health Advantage requires notification for transplant services.
 This applies to both solid organ and bone marrow (stem cell) transplant procedures.
 The notification form can be requested by either the providers or members.
-For members to obtain the maximum possible benefits, members must obtain their transplant using CHRISTUS Health Advantage contracted transplant providers: Optum, Cigna LifeSOURCE, LifeTRAC.
+For members to obtain the maximum possible benefits, members must obtain their transplant using CHRISTUS Health Advantage contracted transplant providers; Optum, Cigna LifeSOURCE, LifeTRAC.
 In-network transplant services may be provided outside of the Plan service area if the services are accessible and available to enrollees.
-For authorization and to initiate the Transplant Process, please call or fax your request to the CHRISTUS Health Medical Management team at 844-282-3025, Fax 844-357-7562.
+For the notification form and to initiate the Transplant Process, please call or fax your request to the CHRISTUS Health Medical Management team at Phone 844-282-3026, Fax 844-357-7562.